alvesjtiago/bitbuckit/README.md

 # Bitbuckit 💎

-Ruby kit for the Bitbucket API.
+Ruby kit for the Bitbucket API v2.0.
+(This is still a work in progress and it's not ready for production use.)

 ## Installation